Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Mesoscopic dynamics and conservation equation

-The equation \eqref{eq:frho} is the simplest form of the Boltzmann equation when $H$ is just the kinetic energy (or in vacuum).
+This equation is the simplest form of the Boltzmann equation that does not incorporate the contribution from collision of particles.
 We refer readers to Section \ref{sec:discussion} for further discussion on the more general form of kinetic equations.